npm/npm/doc/cli/npm-uninstall.md

 In global mode (ie, with `-g` or `--global` appended to the command), it uninstalls the current package context as a global package.

-`npm uninstall` takes 3 exclusive, optional flags which save or update the package version in your main package.json:
+`npm uninstall` takes 3 exclusive, optional flags which remove the package from your main package.json dependencies:

 * `-S, --save`: Package will be removed from your `dependencies`.